Evana/Contacts/README.md

 This project is still in development, any suggestion would really appriciated.

 # TODO:
-- Need to update layout
+- Update layout
+- Store data locally with Realm

 # Ouput Screen
 <br />